 Country shows have an important place in the calendars of many regional NSW towns and provide a positive and morale-boosting outlet for local communities and businesses.
 Funding is now available to support the costs of organising and running country shows in drought and bushfire impacted areas of regional NSW.

-To find more information click on this link to review the Country Show Sponsorship Packages Fact Sheet.
+To find more information visit the Country Show Sponsorship Packages Fact Sheet.

 A set of critical town water projects have also been announced: